JaimeGensler/Marios/README.md

 ## Setup/Installation Requirements

 _IMPORTANT NOTICE: One admin account is created when the database is seeded.
-The username, email, and password for this account are all 'admin'_
+The username, email, and password for this account are all 'admin'._
+_Additionally, the 'search' bar does not have functionality at this point in time.
+It is purely aesthetic!_

 * _Clone this github repository_
 * _CD into the repository_